SecureWorks (NASDAQ:SCWX) Issues Q4 Earnings Guidance

 SecureWorks (NASDAQ:SCWX) issued an update on its fourth quarter earnings guidance on Thursday morning.
 The company provided EPS guidance of ($0.09)-($0.07) for the period, compared to the Thomson Reuters consensus EPS estimate of ($0.08).
 The company issued revenue guidance of $128-130 million, compared to the consensus revenue estimate of $130.43 million.SecureWorks also updated its FY 2022 guidance to $-0.020-$0.000 EPS.

-SecureWorks (NASDAQ:SCWX) last issued its quarterly earnings data on Thursday, December 2nd.
-The technology company reported $0.01 earnings per share for the quarter, topping the consensus estimate of ($0.06) by $0.07.
-The business had revenue of $133.70 million during the quarter, compared to the consensus estimate of $132.88 million.
+SecureWorks (NASDAQ:SCWX) last released its quarterly earnings data on Thursday, December 2nd.
+The technology company reported $0.01 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.06) by $0.07.
 SecureWorks had a negative net margin of 5.64% and a negative return on equity of 1.29%.
-The company’s revenue was down 5.6% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $0.02 EPS.
-As a group, sell-side analysts expect that SecureWorks will post -0.4 EPS for the current fiscal year.
+The firm had revenue of $133.70 million for the quarter, compared to the consensus estimate of $132.88 million.
+During the same period last year, the firm earned $0.02 earnings per share.
+The company’s quarterly revenue was down 5.6% on a year-over-year basis.
+Equities analysts anticipate that SecureWorks will post -0.4 EPS for the current fiscal year.

-A number of institutional investors and hedge funds have recently made changes to their positions in SCWX.
-Bank of New York Mellon Corp increased its stake in SecureWorks by 6.0% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 34,884 shares of the technology company’s stock valued at $693,000 after buying an additional 1,977 shares during the period.
-Morgan Stanley increased its stake in SecureWorks by 209.7% in the 2nd quarter.
+Several large investors have recently added to or reduced their stakes in the company.
+Morgan Stanley grew its position in SecureWorks by 209.7% during the second quarter.
 Morgan Stanley now owns 38,301 shares of the technology company’s stock valued at $709,000 after buying an additional 25,934 shares during the period.
-Millennium Management LLC acquired a new position in SecureWorks in the 3rd quarter valued at $1,010,000.
-Invesco Ltd. acquired a new position in SecureWorks in the 3rd quarter valued at $1,289,000.
-Finally, Royal Bank of Canada increased its stake in SecureWorks by 12.2% in the 3rd quarter.
+Invesco Ltd. acquired a new stake in SecureWorks during the third quarter valued at $1,289,000.
+Royal Bank of Canada grew its position in SecureWorks by 12.2% during the third quarter.
 Royal Bank of Canada now owns 65,497 shares of the technology company’s stock valued at $1,302,000 after buying an additional 7,111 shares during the period.
-14.62% of the stock is currently owned by institutional investors.
+Millennium Management LLC acquired a new stake in SecureWorks during the third quarter valued at $1,010,000.
+Finally, Bank of New York Mellon Corp grew its position in SecureWorks by 6.0% during the third quarter.
+Bank of New York Mellon Corp now owns 34,884 shares of the technology company’s stock valued at $693,000 after buying an additional 1,977 shares during the period.
+Hedge funds and other institutional investors own 14.62% of the company’s stock.

 SecureWorks Company Profile